kevindellapiazza/vat-compliance-monitor/README.md

- ✅ VCM Invoice Validation Pipeline
+ # ✅ VCM Invoice Validation Pipeline

-A **real-time invoice validation pipeline** built on AWS using Textract, Lambda, SES, DynamoDB, and more.
+A **real-time invoice validation pipeline** built entirely on AWS using Textract, Lambda, SES, DynamoDB, EventBridge, and more.
 Designed to simulate real-world FinOps and compliance workflows using a **fully serverless architecture**.

 ---

 ## 🎯 Why I Built This

-> “As a data scientist with could and AI skills, I wanted to simulate a real business scenario using modern AWS tools — combining OCR, compliance logic, real-time alerts, and serverless analytics.”
+> “As a data scientist with cloud and AI skills, I wanted to simulate a real business scenario using modern AWS tools — combining OCR, compliance logic, real-time alerts, and serverless analytics.”

+This project is 100% original and was built entirely by me, Kevin Della Piazza, to demonstrate full-stack cloud engineering and automation.

 ---